RoyTheunissen/Asset-Palette/README.md

 ## Compatibility

-It is recommended to be used in Unity 2021.
-It seems there's a few issues in Unity 2020, but we'll look into that soon.
+It is recommended to be used in Unity 2021, though with a little help from [@Thundernerd](https://github.com/Thundernerd) it is now compatible with 2020 too.

 If you want my help in supporting an even earlier version, feel free to reach out.